 A short walk/climb up An Stac, an 814m hill not far from here.

 It was chilly as I approached the hill from the north-east, in the shade.
 The sun was already past the zenith – I started the walk in the early afternoon.
-In some sections near the summit I had to use my hands to scramble a few metre, but mostly it was an easy’ish walk.
+In some sections near the summit I had to use my hands to scramble a few metres, but mostly it was an easy’ish walk.

 The view from the top was spectacular, though, as you can see below.